The Ultimate Guide to Long-Term Care (LTC) Nursing

 Critical Thinking Skills

-People receiving LTC have complex healthcare needs and comorbidities.
+People receiving long-term care have complex healthcare needs and comorbidities.
 Therefore, LTC nurses must have strong critical thinking skills in order to analyze clinical situations and make the best decisions.
 For instance, nurses in this setting must be well versed in medication knowledge to be able to dose and manage medication correctly and also identify adverse effects of medication which can endanger patients’ lives.

 Mental and Physical Fitness